 - Initials and signatures added to platform documents are legally binding.

-- Business owners can be notified when a client signs a contract.
+- Business owners can be notified after a client’s contract signing.

 This article is a basic introduction to contract clauses for independent business owners.
 Contract law can be a complicated subject.
 Before drafting contracts, entering into contractual agreements, and signing documents, be sure to consult with an attorney, especially one experienced in contract law.